 At the University of Melbourne (UoM) I took part in a large number of departmental, faculty and university level committees.
 In addition, I acted as a member of five selection committees and was the initiator and organiser of a monthly ladies lunch in the department.

 Department of Management & Marketing, UoM

-- Introduce two PhD coursework modules, a process that was started by the previous PhD director.
+- Introduced two PhD coursework modules, a process that was started by the previous PhD director.
 These modules were first offered in 2005 and there is general agreement in the department that they have significantly improved the quality and consistency of our students' work.
 They were also available to older year students.
-As there are more than 20 academics teaching into the coursework, coordinating it is a very significant administrative task.
+As there are more than 20 academics teaching into the coursework, coordinating it was a very significant administrative task.

 Some representative student comments: